-According to shiftprocessing.com, roughly 70% of American adults have at least one credit card.
-Still, the average number of active credit card accounts, per person, has dropped from 3.7 in 2009 to 2.7 in 2019.
+According to shiftprocessing.com, roughly 70% of American adults have at least one credit card and most Americans carry multiple cards.

 Part of the concern regarding credit card usage involves excessive debt.
-As of 2019, the average American carried over $5,300 in credit card debt, encouraging some people to abandon credit cards altogether and return to using cash exclusively.
+MyCreditSummit.org reports the average American carries over $5,525 in credit card debt.

-All of which has many consumers asking themselves what’s the point of having a credit card.
-As with any major decision regarding your finances, you should weigh the pros and cons.
-Here are five benefits to utilizing credit cards as part of your fiscal life.
+Well, as with any major decision regarding your finances, you should weigh the pros and cons.
+Before giving up on credit cards completely, here are five benefits to utilizing credit cards as part of your financial life.